exercism/docs/dev/badges.md

 - wax on, wax off: X practice exercises complete
 - X practice exercises mentor approved
 - Made a friend (preferred by a mentor / preferred by a submitter)
-- polyglot awards (attempted x languages to some measure)
 - some persistence aware (something to reward stick-to-it-ness and growth with revisions)
 - "Slow poke" - replied to a comment more than 30 days after the last activity for the given exercise.
 - Mentored 20 per week for 3 weeks running